DinoChiesa/ApigeeEdge-Java-Hashcash/bundle/Readme.md

 1. This callout is tested to verify only version 1 hashcash.

+2. The callout by default uses SHA-256, because SHA-1 is now considered insecure.

 1. Normally you would not allow the client or caller to specify the required bits, as is done in this example.
 This is done just for illustrative purposes.
-Normally the server or receiver will stipulate the minimum hash collision in bits, and communicate that to the developer of the client.
+The server or receiver must stipulate the minimum hash collision in bits, and communicate that in some way (via API documentation, probably) to the developer of the client.

 2. This example shows passing the hashcash as a parameter inside a JSON payload.
    In case it is not obvious, you could also configure your API proxy to accept